Richard Pratt Director

 Ms. Zhang joins us from Shanghai Jincai High School, a boarding school and one of the top schools in Shanghai, where she was Deputy Principal from 2005-2013.
 Her responsibilities there included directing the International Division and coordinating the IB MYP programme.
 She has been an IBAP visiting team member since 2006.
 She brings extensive experience of the Chinese education world, of the MYP, of boarding and of management in a Chinese context.
 Her first degree is in English and her postgraduate qualification in Education Management are both from Shanghai Normal University.
 She takes the position of Deputy Director and as Head of one of the girls’ houses.
 She is also teaching Chinese.

-Mitchell Grace Head of Student Life & English Teacher
+Mitchell Grace Head of Student Life, Head of House & English Teacher

 Mr. Grace joins us from the Chinese International School in Hong Kong, where he held the positions of Head of Year 9 and Head of Drama.
 He holds a Bachelor of Arts and a Bachelor of Education from the Queensland University of Technology.
 In addition, he holds a Post-Graduate Certificate of Religious Education from the Australian Catholic University, a Master's of Music from the University of Queensland and a Master's of Education from the University of South Australia.
 He has a range of experience teaching English, Music, Drama, Religious Studies and pastoral care programmes in Australia, the UK and Hong Kong.